Inside of a room with clean indoor air quality looking out a window with a cityscape and wildfire in the distance

 During periods of heavy wildfire smoke, air quality is generally better in enclosed spaces.
 However, unwanted pollutants can still enter buildings through windows, cracks, or heating and cooling systems.
 Installing high-efficiency air filters on top of heating, ventilation, and air conditioning (HVAC) openings or setting up balanced ventilation systems can improve IAQ.
 These ventilation systems are “balanced” because they use separate fans to drive incoming and outflowing air, allowing better control of where the fresh air is drawn from and where the exhaust air is expelled.
 For example, fresh air can be drawn into spaces that are frequently used like bedrooms or living rooms, and exhaust air can be vented from places like basements or bathrooms.

-A person installing an HVAC filter into a vent on the ceiling
+A person installing a heating, ventilation, and air conditioning filter into a vent on the ceiling

 Better ventilation: HVAC filters can reduce air pollution in your home.
 Credit: Modernize